cs248-spring-2018/Cardinal3D/README.md

-# CS248 - Cardinal3D

-Welcome to Cardinal3D!
-This 3D graphics software implements interactive triangle mesh editing.
-Further information is available in the User Guide and Developer Manual, both available on the project wiki accessible via tab at the top of the Github.com UI.

-# Assignment 2: MeshEdit
+# Stanford CS248 Assignment 2: MeshEdit
 The repository is located at https://github.com/cs248-spring-2018/Cardinal3D.
-The wiki on that page will be the primary source of information about this assignment, this document only contains administrative details about grading and submission.
+The [wiki](https://github.com/cs248-spring-2018/Cardinal3D/wiki) on that page will be the primary source of information about this assignment, this document only contains administrative details about grading and submission.

 ## Evaluation
 For this assignment, you will implement methods in meshEdit.cpp.